Bako-Labs/bako-safe/README.md

 #### 📦 Bako Safe SDK : [This](https://github.com/infinitybase/bako-safe/blob/master/packages/sdk/README.md) package have all implementations of vaults, transactions and auth.

-#### 🔗 Bako Safe Connector: [This](https://github.com/infinitybase/bako-safe/blob/master/packages/connector/README.md) package to implements an connector to use BAKO SAFE on other apps, to implement use [Fuel Providers](https://wallet.fuel.network/docs/dev/connectors).

 #### 📑 Bako Safe Contracts: [This](https://github.com/infinitybase/bako-safe/blob/master/packages/sway/README.md) package have the contract used by sdk to implement a multsig based on predicates.

 ## Requirements